DogFingerStudios/NoEscape-Docs/NoEscape-WorldStory.md

 - Trade, black market activity, and surveillance hub.

 #### The Brooding Sea
-- Inland sea east of Duvessa.
+- Inland sea west of Duvessa.
 - Cold, unstable waters.
-- Holds two island chains: The Riftlands and The Far Riftlands.
 - Storms and sudden weather shifts are common.

 #### The Riftlands (Island Chain #1)